mkelley2/ExtremeRPS/README.md

 ## Description

-This webpage will allow two users to play Rock, Paper, Scissors and display the winner.
+This webpage will allow two users to play the Extreme version of Rock, Paper, Scissors and display the winner.

 ## Setup/Installation Requirements